reactioncommerce/reaction-docs/developer/architecture/logging.md

 # Logging
-## Bunyan
-[Bunyan](https://github.com/trentm/node-bunyan) provides a JSON friendly log handler in Reaction Core.
+Reaction uses the [Bunyan](https://github.com/trentm/node-bunyan) logging library to provide a Stream capable, JSON friendly log handler in Reaction Core.

 The ongoworks:bunyan package exports `loggers`, and is instantiated by the `ReactionCore.Log` global that can be used anywhere in Reaction code.

-To enable logging set/add `isDebug: true` in `settings.json`.
-Value can be any valid `bunyan level` in settings.json, or true/false.
+To configure logging you can modify `isDebug: true` in `settings.json`.
+Value can be any valid `Bunyan level` in settings.json, or true/false.

 Setting a level of _debug_  `isDebug:  "debug"` or higher will display verbose logs as JSON.
 The JSON format is also the storage / display format for production.